Next astronomy nights

 Telescopes for Schools and Educational Functions

 Drop us an email if you would like to have the Old Town Astronomers bring telescopes to your school or civic event.
-Contact us to discuss dates that are best for informal astronomy in the city.
+Contact us first to discuss dates that are best for informal astronomy in the city rather than contacting us with a date already selected.
+Lately we've had to pass on nights with no objects visible on an already chosen night.
 As a guideline, dates near the first-quarter Moon are the best early-evening astronomy.
 Don't forget to consider the time for sunset!